USS Anzio (CVE-57): Mariana Islands

-Following the completion of repairs, Coral Sea sailed on 8 June with Corregidor for Kwajalein, the staging point for the Mariana and Palau Islands campaign as a part of Task Unit 52.11.2, under the command of Rear Admiral Felix Stump.
-The invasion fleet sortied out on 10 June and Coral Sea was among the carriers providing air support for the landings by the 2nd Marine Division on Saipan.
-On 16 June, Task Unit 52.11.2 was dispatched for the planned recapture of Guam on 18 June, but the landings were postponed until mid-July, and she returned back to Saipan on the afternoon of 17 June.
-There, she continued strikes on Saipan, where resistance had been fiercer than expected, and on the neighboring island of Tinian.
+Following the completion of repairs, Coral Sea arrived on 8 June at Kwajalein, which was serving as the staging point for the Mariana and Palau Islands campaign.
+The invasion fleet sortied out on 10 June, and on 15 June, she provided air support for the initial landings on Saipan by the 2nd Marine Division.
+On 16 June, she was briefly dispatched for the planned recapture of Guam.
+En route, Admiral Raymond A. Spruance indefinitely postponed the landings on Guam after U.S. submarines spotted the 1st Mobile Fleet as it sortied into the Philippine Sea.
+Coral Sea returned to Saipan on the afternoon of 17 June.